Rajat1999/JS-Color-Game/README.md

 # JS-Color-Game

 ## How To Play :-
-1. Identify the RGB number
+1. See the RGB number
+2. Guess the color
+3. Select the correct option from the given options below
+4. You can change the level by selecting EASY/HARD